Passing the Torch at USAG Okinawa

-U.S. Army Garrison Okinawa outgoing Command Sgt.
+TORII STATION, Okinawa, Japan – U.S. Army Garrison Okinawa held a Change of Responsibility ceremony to bid farewell to Command Sgt.
 Maj.
-TaJuana Nixon thanks team members for their dedication and excellence during a change of responsibility ceremony at Torii Station, Okinawa, Japan, on May 30, 2025.
-(Photo Credit: U.S. Army Photo by Ichiro Tokashiki)
+TaJuana Nixon and welcome Command Sgt.
+Maj.
+Wesley Davis at Torii Station, Okinawa, Japan, on May 30, 2025.

+The ceremony marked the end of Nixon’s 33-month assignment as the garrison’s senior enlisted advisor.
+She thanked the garrison community for their support and reflected on the relationships that made her time on Okinawa truly special.

+“I’m going to miss the people the most,” Nixon said.
+“Without people, there is no Command Sergeant Major or command team.
+People are the most important part.”

 |Date Taken: